qzc438/ontology-llm/README.md

 - `om_csv_to_database.py`: Retrieval Agent Part 2.
 - `om_database_matching.py`: Matching Agent.
 - `run_config.py`: main function of the project.
+- `web_app.py`: web interface to upload a pair of ontologies and run `run_config.py` from the browser.
+- `web_overrides.py`: reads the settings and their alternatives out of `run_config.py`, and applies the ones chosen in the web interface without editing the file.
+- `templates/index.html`: the page served by `web_app.py`.
+- `templates/design_system.html`: the Design System notes, served at `/design-system`.
+- `static/anu.css`: the Design System stylesheet, derived from the ANU Web Style Guide.
 - `run_series_archaeology.py`: run all the archaeology alignments at one time.
 - `run_series_conference.py`: run all the conference alignments at one time.
 - `run_series_multifarm.py`: run all the multifarm alignments at one time.